hypertrack/backend-nodejs/README.md

 ### Push Notifications

-The project is capable ot sending mobile push notifications triggered by webhooks from HyperTrack.
+The project is capable of sending mobile push notifications triggered by webhooks from HyperTrack.
 By default, notifications are pushed only for the trip updates: `destination_arrival` and `geofence_enter`.

-> _Note_: Push attempts will only be made when required environmental varibales are defined.
+> _Note_: Push attempts will only be made when required environment variables are defined.
 [Read more here](#installation-and-setup)

 Keep in mind that for push notifications to work properly, you have to manage push notification information (token, platform, package name associated with device ID) in your systems.
 To obtain this information, your mobile application has to be enabled for push notifications, store the push information, and make it accessible to this project.